NBA Draft

 Playstyle Trajectory

-There are 2 distinct potential playstyle trajectories in Flemings’ NBA projection, with both paths tied nearly unilaterally to how much MORE weight he can add to his frame.
+There are 2 distinct potential playstyle trajectories in Flemings’ NBA projection, with both paths tied nearly unilaterally to how much MORE weight he can add to his frame, plus how he scales his 3P and FTA volume.

-Kingston Flemings measured at 6’3 with just a +1 wingspan (7th%ile WS-H at his position), which is far from immediately disqualifying considering Flemings’ overall profile, however his lack of length places a ton of emphasis on his weight (183.4, 41st%ile).
-Kingston was phenomenal in every other aspect, ranking in the 91st%ile in both verticality & agility at his position + posting the 2nd fastest ¾ sprint among projected 1st rounders.
-His burst measuring so well indicates there’s some room to add weight without sacrificing too much speed.
+Kingston Flemings measured at 6’3 with a +1 wingspan (7th%ile WS-H at his position)[1], which is far from immediately disqualifying considering Flemings’ overall profile, though his lack of length places a ton of emphasis on his weight (183.4, 41st%ile).
+Kingston was phenomenal in every other combine testing aspect, ranking in the 91st%ile in both verticality and agility at his position, in addition to posting the 2nd fastest ¾ sprint among projected 1st rounders.
+His burst measuring so well indicates there’s some room to add weight without sacrificing too much speed, which in conjuction with his athleticism, should assuage some of the traditional concerns attached to guys at his position.

 Team Impact